 Tenth Judicial District

-Gen. Crump began prosecuting in 1997, when he was appointed as an Assistant District Attorney by former District Attorney General Jerry Estes.
+General Crump began prosecuting in 1997, when he was appointed as an Assistant District Attorney by former District Attorney General Jerry Estes.
 He was later made Team Leader for the South Team of the district where he oversaw the prosecution of cases in the Bradley and Polk Counties.
 Following an unsuccessful run for District Attorney in 2006, he entered private practice until his appointment in 2014.
 General Crump was recently elected to a second eight-year term in May of 2022.

 Since his election, General Crump has sought to increase efficiency and accountability in the office.
 He implemented case dispostion guidelines that set minimum sentencing recommendations in violent crime, drug trafficking offenses and home burglaries.
 He also has created a Gang Task Force and a Cold Case Task Force to deal with violent and unsolved crimes.
 Most recently, he created the Special Prosecutions Unit to deal with complex cases and violent crimes.